DSIN-INSA-Strasbourg/Hermes-doc/content/maintenance/server-datamodel-update.md

 This is the riskiest datamodel update, as there may be links between data types, using the primary key as a foreign key.
 This means that you'll need to update every data type at once, without missing anything.

+The new primary key values must exist in every entry on every client beforehand.

-**You really should consider doing this update on a test environment before doing it in production**.
+**You should really consider doing this update on a test environment before doing it in production**, because if something fails, your clients could be permanently broken.
 {{% /notice %}}

 ### Prerequisites

 The attribute(s) to use as new primary key must already exist in your [server datamodel](../../hermes/key-concepts/#server-datamodel), and in all [clients datamodel](../../hermes/key-concepts/#client-datamodel) as a **raw value** (without Jinja template), and their value must already have been propagated and exists in clients cache.

+{{% notice style="tip" title="Trashbin retention may delay the Datamodel update" %}}
+The new primary key **MUST** exist in every entry of its data type before updating the datamodel.
+If trashbin is enabled on some of your clients, the new primary key attribute might be missing from trashed entries.

+The safest way to handle this is to add the attribute to your [server datamodel](../../hermes/key-concepts/#server-datamodel) and delay the primary key change at least to one day + as many days as the highest [trashbin_retention](../../setup/configuration/hermes-client/#hermes-client.trashbin_retention) value of all your clients.
+{{% /notice %}}

 ### Updating